 - 6,262 points (multi-core CPU)

 - 38,694 points

 The Mali-G71 MP8 which is clocked at 900 MHz is a powerful graphics processor and run complex 3D games without any issues.
-The gaming on the Honor 8 Pro is relatively fast and renders most graphic demanding games with ease.
+The gaming on the Honor 8 Pro is relatively fast and renders most graphics demanding games with ease.

-This is the same GPU we saw on the Samsung Galaxy S8.
+This is the same GPU we saw in the Samsung Galaxy S8.
 However, the GPU on the Galaxy S8 has 20 clusters (MP20) whereas, in this case, there are 8 clusters (MP8) so the performance may vary.
 Although the GPU may sound weak if you compare it with the Adreno 540 which is currently the fastest graphics processor, the performance of the Mali-G71 MP8 is almost near the Adreno 530.